When it comes to stress relief, oftentimes I think we picture taking a hot bath, maybe watching a movie, or exercising…

 Whether you want to do something new and innovative or you just want to follow instructions, cooking is a great way to be creative.

 Remember, creative outlets are for relieving stress – not adding more stress to your life.
 So, don’t take your activities too seriously!
-Just enjoy some downtime and have fun with your artsy side.
+Just enjoy some downtime and have fun with your artsy, imaginative side.
+It can take you to some incredible places and greatly improve your mental health.

 What are your favorite creative outlets?
-Let us know in the comments and don’t forget to follow us on Instagram @selflovescript!
+Let me know in the comments, and don’t forget to follow me on Instagram @selflovescript!